 Haad Rin Koh Phangan

-Haad Rin Koh Phangan is located on the south east coast of the island, pretty much as far to the bottom right as you can get on Koh Phangan.
-It’s about 11km away from the main town of Thongsala – approximately 30 minutes by taxi or motorbike.
+Haad Rin Koh Phangan is located on the south east coast of the island.
+Pretty much as far to the bottom right as you can get on Koh Phangan.
+It’s about 11km away from the main town of Thongsala.
+Consequently taking around 30 minutes by taxi or motorbike.
 Haad Rin Koh Phangan is the name given to Koh Phangan’s most famous stretch of sandy beach.
-Loosely translated, the term in Thai means Sunrise Beach and on the night of the Full Moon you will find several thousand revellers greeting the dawn at the ocean’s edge, having partied the night away to the sound of types of dance music.
+Loosely translated, the term in Thai means Sunrise Beach.
+As a result, on the night of the Full Moon you will find several thousand revellers greeting the dawn at the ocean’s edge.

-Haad Rin Koh Phangan has a huge choice of accommodation to suit all budgets and tastes – From backpacker dorms and bungalows to pool side villas.
-If your are thinking of visiting in and around high season, especially around the time off the full moon, be sure to book at least a month or two before heading out.
+Haad Rin Koh Phangan has a huge choice of accommodation to suit all budgets and tastes.
+From backpacker dorms and bungalows to pool side villas.
+Most noteworthy, if your are thinking of visiting around high season, especially during the full moon, be sure to book at least a month or two before heading out.

 Haad Rin Nai Beach is the neighbouring beach of Haad Rin Nok.
-Haad Rin Nai is the quieter side of Haad Rin, but the beach is not nearly as beautiful as Haad Rin Nok.
+Quieter side of Haad Rin, but the beach is not nearly as beautiful as Haad Rin Nok.
 The sand is more coarse grained and the water is not that good for swimming as it gets quite shallow.
-The beach still has the look and vibe of Koh Phangan 10 years ago and offers low cost beach side bungalows.
+Probably still has the look and vibe of Koh Phangan 10 years ago and offers low cost beach side bungalows.

-Leela is very peaceful with only a few small resorts along the beach.
-They are at either end of the beach and with never getting too busy, it feels like you have your own private beach.
+Finally, Leela is very peaceful with only a few small resorts along the beach.
+They are at either end of the beach and never get too busy.
+Feels like you have your own private beach.
 The beach has soft white sand that gently slopes down to the turquoise sea.
 There aren’t any corals off the coast but swimming is good.
-The beach is fairly narrow and is lined with small trees and tropical fauna, which is ideal for shade.
+While the beach is fairly narrow and is lined with small trees and tropical fauna, which is ideal for shade.